 Every individual had experienced different emotions.
-Some people had experienced happiness, sadness or even anger.
+Some people had experienced happiness, sadness, or even anger.
 Clenching of jaws is sometimes associated with a negative emotion such as anger or when somebody is controlling annoyance over someone or something.

 - Jaw clenching is a result of teeth grinding.
 This happens when a person clench or tightly holds his top and bottom teeth are together causing him to grind or slide his teeth back and forth over each other.
-Some do this, again and again, making it as a habit.
+Some do this, again and again, making it a habit.

 - This may happen during daytime or sleeping time.
 Most cases of teeth grinding and clenching occurs subconsciously during sleep.
 Unaware of the situation, this habit may cause the problem.
-Some people who grind are usually aware of their habit, too.
+Some people who grind are usually aware of their habits, too.
 They wake up with a stiff or tired jaw, or their spouse hears the noise during the night.
 There are many contributing factors that may cause clenching of jaws.

 - One of those is stress.
 It can arise from any situation or thought that makes a person feel frustrated, angry, nervous, or even anxious while anxiety is a result of stress that continues after that stressor is gone.
 The source of this uneasiness is not always known or recognized, which can add to the distress a person feels.
-Aside from stress and anxiety, posture, ability to relax, diet and sleeping habits may also cause jaw clenching.
+Aside from stress and anxiety, posture, ability to relax, diet, and sleeping habits may also cause jaw clenching.

 From Mild To Severe